Protesters crowd into streets, parks and plazas at anti-Trump 'No Kings' demonstrations across US

 Philadelphia

-Thousands gathered in downtown Love Park, with organizers handing out small American flags and many people carrying protest signs saying things like “fight oligarchy” and “deport the mini-Mussolinis” as they waited for the march to start.
+Thousands gathered in downtown Love Park, with organizers handing out small American flags and many people carrying protest signs saying things like “fight oligarchy” and “deport the mini-Mussolinis."

-Some signs bore immigrant-rights messages, including “The wrong ice is melting” and “Unmask ice.”

 A woman wearing a foam Statue of Liberty crown brought a speaker system and led an anti-Trump sing-along, changing the words “young man” in the song “Y.M.C.A.” to “con man.”